Mountain View, California

 What is the Googleplex / Alphabet HQ proximity dynamic?

 Google's North Bayshore campus, the Googleplex (the global Alphabet headquarters), sits in north Mountain View just north of US-101.
 Tens of thousands of Google employees work on-site, with significant additional Alphabet, LinkedIn, Microsoft Silicon Valley, and Symantec staff in the immediate vicinity.
 The Google bike network, Google buses to other Bay Area cities, and the Mountain View free shuttle make Mountain View one of the easiest commute cities for tech-employer workers.
-The buyer pool is liquidity-event driven: RSU vesting and stock option exercises produce concentrated tech-buyer activity on the trophy and family-buyer bands.
+The buyer pool is liquidity-event driven: RSU vesting and stock option exercises produce concentrated tech-buyer activity on the trophy and mid-tier bands.

 What is El Camino Health Mountain View and the hospital landscape?